Alexander Tucker (musician): Collaborations and Furrowed Brow

-Due to the wider audience gained through this release, more collaborations followed, including work with Stephen O'Malley of Sunn O))) & Khanate on his Ginnungagap side project, and in 2008 as Stephen O'Malley and Alexander Tucker Duo.
-Other collaborations have included providing the soundtrack to Lali Chetwynd's performance piece at Tate Britain and playing with JOMF, Duke Garwood, Little Wet Horse and more recently with Daniel O'Sullivan and Dave Smith of Guapo under The Stargazers Assistant moniker, and with Jussi Lehtisalo of Circle in Grumbling Fur.
+Rucker went on to work with Stephen O'Malley of Sunn O))) & Khanate on his Ginnungagap side project, and in 2008 as Stephen O'Malley and Alexander Tucker Duo.
+Other collaborations have included providing the soundtrack to Lali Chetwynd's performance piece at Tate Britain and playing with Duke Garwood and Daniel O'Sullivan and Dave Smith of Guapo under The Stargazers Assistant moniker, and with Jussi Lehtisalo of Circle in Grumbling Fur.
 In 2008 he recorded and performed the soundtrack for Phil Coy's film Wordland.
-A second album on ATPR, Furrowed Brow was recorded in his home county of deepest darkest Kent and released in November 2006.
-One reviewer stated "Furrowed Brow is without a doubt Tucker’s most accomplished foray into the recorded sphere of everything musical, a great improvement upon his Old Fog collection of 2005", and another similarly noted that it was "a bold statement of a record and Alexander Tucker's finest collection of work so far."
-The depth of genres covered by Tucker's work was also noted in Chris Parkin's review for Time Out magazine: "this astonishing second album is haunted by John Fahey’s mystical guitar style, but Tucker reinterprets and paints over any old influence with a dense and doomy mix of detuned guitars, looped drones and warped harmonies.
-It’s the equivalent of dubstep for folk traditionalists."
+A second album on ATPR, Furrowed Brow was recorded in Kent and released in November 2006.
+One reviewer stated "Furrowed Brow is without a doubt Tucker's most accomplished foray into the recorded sphere of everything musical, a great improvement upon his Old Fog collection of 2005", and another noted that it was "a bold statement of a record and Alexander Tucker's finest collection of work so far."
+Chris Parkin, reviewing for Time Out, noted "this astonishing second album is haunted by John Fahey's mystical guitar style, but Tucker reinterprets and paints over any old influence with a dense and doomy mix of detuned guitars, looped drones and warped harmonies.
+It's the equivalent of dubstep for folk traditionalists."

-Tucker is also a visual artist, creating artwork for all of his album covers and side projects, including ongoing drawings and comic artwork for Sturgeon White Moss (White Moss Press) and an album cover for Nordic doom-master Wolfmangler.
+Tucker is also a visual artist, creating artwork for all of his album covers and side projects, including ongoing drawings and comic artwork for Sturgeon White Moss (White Moss Press) and an album cover for Nordic doom-metal band Wolfmangler.